Find a Lender-Approved Local Conveyancer in Alresford

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Logical reasons to use our service to help you find a local conveyancing solicitor in Alresford
+5 reasons to use our service to help you select a high street conveyancing solicitor in Alresford

-• 2 Cut price packages from online conveyancers might be tempting.
-However, these firms are often based hundreds of kilometers away with little appreciation of the factors that affect property transactions in Alresford
+• 5 Low cost packages from online conveyancers might be tempting.
+However, these firms are often located hundreds of kilometers away with little understanding of the factors that affect property transactions in Alresford

 Recently asked questions about conveyancing in Alresford

-I'm buying my first flat in Alresford benefiting from help to buy.
-The sellers would not reduce the price so I negotiated five thousand pounds worth of additionals instead.
-The sale representative suggested that I not reveal to my conveyancer about the side-deal as it may adversely affect my mortgage with the bank.
+I am buying a new build house in Alresford with the aid of help to buy.
+The sellers would not reduce the amount so I negotiated 6k of fixtures and fittings instead.
+The estate agent advised me not disclose to my conveyancer about this side-deal as it could adversely affect my mortgage with the bank.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.